Best photo backup options for Mac

 This last option will definitely take the most manual labor.
 On the other hand, using an external hard drive will give you the most control over what you’re backing up, and many prefer to have it the old-fashioned way.
 Whether you’re using Photos, another photo manager, or just have pictures scattered around your Mac, you’ll be able to back them up.
 It’ll just take you a little bit of time to do it yourself.

-How to back up photos to an external hard drive
+How to back up Photos Library to an external hard drive

 - Open Finder > Pictures (or wherever your images are)